Jose Montemayor Jr.

-Jose Cabrera Montemayor Jr. (born February 17, 1962) is a Filipino cardiologist, lawyer, and politician.
+Jose "Joey" Cabrera Montemayor Jr. (born February 17, 1962) is a Filipino cardiologist, lawyer, and politician.
 He is known for his career in medicine and law, as well as his involvement in politics, particularly his candidacy in the 2022 Philippine presidential election and the 2025 Philippine Senate election.
+In addition, he ran in three local elections, particularly the 2001 Pampanga gubernatorial elections, gaining 3rd place; the 2007 Pampanga House of Representatives elections, gaining 10,490 votes and 2nd place; and the 2013 Pampanga gubernatorial elections, gaining 5,431 votes and 3rd place.
+If elected, Montemayor would have aimed for a "Christ-centered" governance against same-sex unions, abortion, divorce, and the death penalty.

-Early life
+Early life and career

-Montemayor was born in Sasmuan, Pampanga on February 17, 1962.
-He studied his elementary education at the Santo Tomas Elementary School from 1968 to 1974.
-He attended his secondary education at the Guagua National Colleges.
-Montemayor went to the Far Eastern University, receiving the Bachelor of Science in Medical Technology, and the Doctor of Medicine degrees.
-Additionally, he earned a Bachelor of Laws (LL.B.), passing the Philippine Bar Examination to become a lawyer.
+Montemayor was born in Sexmoán, Pampanga, on February 17, 1962, to Jose Montemayor Sr., a former regional trial court judge, and Juliana Cabrera, a former municipal treasurer.
+In elementary, he attended the Santo Tomas Elementary School from 1968 to 1974.
+He had his secondary education at the Guagua National Colleges from 1974 to 1978.
+Montemayor enrolled in the Far Eastern University, receiving the Bachelor of Science in Medical Technology and the Doctor of Medicine degrees from 1978 to 1982.
+At the same university, he became a Doctor of Medicine after studying from 1982 to 1986.
+Furthermore, he had a Bachelor of Laws from the Philippine Law School in 2004 and a Master of Divinity from the Farcorners International Theological Seminary in 2016.
+Montemayor, in an interview with the Philippine Daily Inquirer, said presidency was a dream since grade school and that he obtained his degrees to prepare for it.

-Career

-Montemayor currently works as the Legal Counsel and Legal Officer of the Philippine Heart Center, the Consultant in Internal Medicine and Clinical Cardiology at the National Kidney and Transplant Institute.
-He worked as a Consultant in Clinical Cardiology and Interventional Cardiology of the St. Luke's Medical Center of the Philippine Heart Center.
-He worked as a professor of Law at the University of Manila.
-He also worked as a professor at the Palawan State University, a faculty member for the University of Manila.
+Montemayor works as the Legal Counsel and Legal Officer of the Philippine Heart Center, the Consultant in Internal Medicine and Clinical Cardiology at the National Kidney and Transplant Institute.
+He worked as a Consultant in Clinical Cardiology and Interventional Cardiology at the St. Luke's Medical Center, the Philippine Heart Center, and the National Kidney Institute.
+He taught as a professor of law and a faculty member at the University of Manila, San Sebastian College, Polytechnic University of the Philippines, and the Philippine Christian University; a professor at the Palawan State University and San Beda College.
+Furthermore, he is a special consultant of the Legislative Committee of the Philippine Heart Association and the legal counsel of the Philippine Heart Center.
+He served as a president and member of the board of trustees in the Philippine Society of Cardiac Catheterization and Interventions, board member of the Asia-Pacific Society for Interventional Cardiology, assistant secretary general of the Philippine Medical Association, and vice president of the Philippine Association of Government Corporate Lawyers.
+Montemayor is married to Nehbolyn Rivera and has two children named Socorro and Jose Carlos.

-Political runs
+Political candidacies

-2001 gubernatorial run

-During the 2001 gubernatorial elections, Montemayor ran for the Pampanga governorship as an independent candidate, competing for the votes with fellow candidates Lito Lapid of Lakas-NUCD, Ananias Canlas Jr. of Buklod Capampangan, and Marcelino Manalansan of Pwersa ng Masang Pilipino.
-Montemayor placed third, garnering 5,579 votes.